EfeDeveloper/EfeDeveloper/README.md

 </p>

 <h3 align="center" >
-    Technologist in software analysis and development, I work as a full stack developer, I´am from Colombia and I´am passionate about learning,
+    Technologist in software analysis and development, I work as a full stack developer, I'm from Colombia and I'm passionate about learning.
 </h3>

 <p align="center">